curiousest/curiousest.github.io/_drafts/tabum/normal.md

 Per-dimension, one bolded difference per thought.
 It's the differences between the thoughts that tell a story.
 Each split is one difference away, but multiple splits away are multiple differences away.
 At one point, some of the dimensions split, but the others don't.

 Technology allows a person to feel what it's like to be a thought basilisk conscious idea.
-Break the 4th wall, Tabum interrupts and says you can do this already and this structure is getting ridiculous.
+Break the 4th wall, Tee interrupts and says you can do this already and this structure is getting ridiculous.
 The last one was a stretch.
 She will explain a bit later.

 Life like a streamer - mostly repetitive, grinding.
 Decent number of amateurs, few pros like him.
 Reward is monk-like happiness.
 Divine feelings of connectedness.
 He could get that high, like his audience, from other casters.
 How to make self-referential?